Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-Restaurant of the Hotel Gasthof zum Ochsen
+Restaurant at the Hotel Gasthof zum Ochsen

-Stage 6: The Sundgau (South Alsace, France)
+Step 6: The Sundgau (Southern Alsace, France)

 Traditional Alsatian half-timbered house with garden and cobblestones.